Colleges & universities: a constant in American history | by David A. Tomar

 Missouri joined the U.S. as its 24th state in 1821.
 By that time, its first institution of higher learning was already three years old.
 St. Louis University was established by Catholics in 1818 and remains in operation today.
 Charmingly, the school’s athletics teams are represented by a friendly gnomelike creature named Billiken.

 The most highly regarded among the state’s private schools would come nearly a century later in the form of College of the Ozarks.
 Based in Point Lookout just outside of Branson, this 1500 person campus was founded in 1906.
-Fittingly for a school which charges no tuition but instead enrolls each of its students in a structured work-study program, College of the Ozarks is ranked as the #1 Best Buy College in the Midwest, according to U.S. News & World Report.
+Fittingly for a school which charges no tuition but instead enrolls each of its students in a structured work-study program, College of the Ozarks is ranked as the #1 Best Buy College in the Midwest, according to U.S. News and World Report.

 Missouri’s best overall private research institution is Washington University in St. Louis.
 Established in 1853 and serving as home to more than 14,000 students today, it offers intimate classrooms, personal access to professors, and an extremely selective admissions process.
 Also, in keeping with Missouri’s love for all things enormous, its campus covers more than 2300 acres.